wacv1667/DAR_DIR/README.md

 ## Implementation for submission 1677 for WACV2024
-Code for our WACV2024 paper: "Evaluation of Video Masked Autoencoders’ Performance and Uncertainty Estimations for Driver Action and Intention Recognition"
+Code for our WACV2024 submission: "Evaluation of Video Masked Autoencoders’ Performance and Uncertainty Estimations for Driver Action and Intention Recognition"

 ## Dependencies
 * pytorch==2.0.0